BenediktWi/DIMOP_2.2/README.md

 The resulting binary is placed inside the `dist` directory.
 Execute it from there so that any bundled assets can be found correctly.

+## Future authentication integration

+The example application intentionally omits user authentication to keep the code minimal.
+FastAPI provides utilities in `fastapi.security` for implementing OAuth2 authentication.
+A common approach is to use `OAuth2PasswordBearer` along with token‑based endpoints.
+The returned token can then be required in every API route using `Depends`.

+On the frontend side a small Streamlit login form could collect the user credentials and store the received token in the session state.
+Subsequent requests from Streamlit would include this token in the `Authorization` header.
+These building blocks make it straightforward to add authentication later while keeping the current example simple.